toasty599/Killfeed/README.md

 # Killfeed
-Adds a killfeed that shows whenever you or a teammate kills an enemy.
+Adds a killfeed that shows whenever you kill an enemy.

 Customizable:
 - 5 Different fonts.